mapr-demos/flightdelayhol/readme.txt

 _____________________________________________________________________________

-Run the  the Spark Structured Streaming client to consume events enrich them and write them to MapR-DB (in separate consoles if you want to run at the same time)
+Run the  the Spark Structured Streaming client to consume events enrich them and write them to MapR Database (in separate consoles if you want to run at the same time)

-/opt/mapr/spark/spark-2.2.1/bin/spark-submit --class stream.StructuredStreamingConsumer --master local[2] \
+/opt/mapr/spark/spark-2.3.1/bin/spark-submit --class stream.StructuredStreamingConsumer --master local[2] \
  mapr-spark-flightdelay-1.0.jar

-This spark streaming client will consume from the topic /apps/uberstream:ubers, enrich from the saved model at /mapr/demo.mapr.com/data/ubermodel and write to the table /apps/ubertable.
+This spark streaming client will consume from the topic /user/mapr/stream:flights, enrich from the saved model at /mapr/demo.mapr.com/data/flightmodel and write to the table /user/maprflighttable.
 You can optionally pass the  input parameters <topic model table>

 You can use ctl-c to stop

-In another window while the Streaming code is running, run the code to Query from MapR-DB
+In another window while the Streaming code is running, run the code to Query from MapR Database

-/opt/mapr/spark/spark-2.2.1/bin/spark-submit --class sparkmaprdb.QueryFlight --master local[2] \
+/opt/mapr/spark/spark-2.3.1/bin/spark-submit --class sparkmaprdb.QueryFlight --master local[2] \
  mapr-spark-flightdelay-1.0.jar

  Use the Mapr-DB shell to query the data